 Racers, this one is for you.
 Truth is, most seasoned racers have moved on to custom builds, or heavily modified units.
 For those that just want to open the box and fly fast, the Walkera F210 3D is a great quadcopter to consider.
 Racing drones are quite small, easy to transport, but not as easy to operate.
 They are highly capable fliers, but, like a good sports car, you must respect the power and maneuverability or things can go wrong, fast.

 Walkera has a few racing drones in their stables, and their own FPV goggles, making them a solid choice for first time racers, or those that just don’t like to tinker.

 The concept of a small, mostly autonomous, portable flier, designed simply as a tiny hovering camera, is intriguing.
-We can appreciate the attempts out there so far, but we cannot actually recommend any of them.
-It is my personal opinion that the camera capabilities of these drones are not where they need to be.
+We can appreciate the attempts out there so far, and we can only recommend a few of them with a simple caveat, it is my personal opinion that the camera capabilities of these drones are not where they need to be.